RealStuff/MoTMa/README.md

 ### Perl Dependencies

-MoTMa is implemented in Perl and uses differnt modules.
+MoTMa is implemented in Perl and uses different modules.
 Make sure you have installed them in your Perl installation or you can use the folder lib in MoTMa.
 * App::Daemon
 * Cache::File
 * Class::Inspector